bkper/stock-bot/README.md

 - ```quantity```: The quantity of the instruments to track.

-The Bot also add the following properties to the generated transaction in the Quantities Book:
+The Bot also add the following properties to the generated transaction in the Instruments Book:

 - ```purchase_price```: The price the instrument was bought.
 - ```original_quantity```: The original quantity used for rebuilding FIFO gains/losses if needed